Self-induced stochastic resonance: A physics-informed machine learning approach: SISR: A physics-informed neural network approach

 \subsection{Model, optimizer setup, and hyperparameters}

 Training is performed via backpropagation using the Adam optimizer, see the algorithm in the Appendix \ref{appendix}.
 We initialize a StatePredictor with three 128-unit Tanh blocks and a dynamics head and set $dt=0.05$, epochs $=1\times10^{4}$, batch size $=512$, and learning rate $=1.0\times10^{-3}$.
 The total loss is a weighted sum of the data loss, the initial-condition loss, the residual loss, and the barrier-based physics loss weighted by, $\lambda_{ {data}}, \lambda_{ {ic}}, \lambda_{ {phy1}}, \lambda_{ {phy2}}$ respectively.
 During training, each minibatch is a consecutive time sequence.
+Because the loss weights $\lambda_i$ are dynamically adjusted during training, we additionally report how much each loss component contributes to the parameter updates over time.
+For each component $\Lb_{i}(\theta)$, we compute the gradient-weighted share